tingli3/ESCIPV3/README.md

 ## ESCIB_Bernoulli
 ESCIB with a Bernoulli model, used for case-control study
 ### To execute:
-  ESCIB_Bernoulli inputCase inputControl output searchRadius significance(alpha) baselineRatio minCorPointsInEachCluster nonCorePoints
+  ESCIB_Bernoulli inputCase inputControl output searchRadius significance(alpha) baselineRatio minCorPointsInEachCluster nonCorePoints nSim
 ### Arguments:
 1. inputCase: input file of case points, a csv without header with two columns: x and y
 2. inputControl: input file of control points, a csv without header with two columns: x and y